 Apart from point of sale, Gove Cycles runs their entire ecosystem on nbn™-enabled tech.
-From accounting software to e-commerce and in-store streaming video to their communications strategy and even an ordering app that helps them get through the busy café periods.
+From accounting software to e-commerce and in-store streaming video to their communications strategy and the uptake of ordering apps that help them get through the busy café periods.

-“It seems to be a new style, a new approach within retail to allow people to use technology and interact privately before engaging the retailer.”
+“It seems to be a new style, a new approach within retail to allow people to use technology to interact privately before engaging the retailer.”

 Things you need to know:

 Telstra services on the nbn™ network are not available to all areas, premises or customers.
 Once you take up a service on the nbn you can’t move back to Telstra services on the existing copper network. nbn™, nbn co and other nbn™ logos and brands are trademarks of nbn co limited and used under license. ® are registered trademarks and ™ are trademarks of Telstra Corporation Limited, ABN 33 051 775 556